 Now I love a good subscription box, and so far have managed to find one for everyone in the family, including the dog!!!
 But this one I was not expecting to find.
-This is a subscription box for women who love to sew.
+The Sew Mine Box is a subscription box for women who love to sew.

 I have always found it hard shopping for my mum.
 She has absolutely everything she could want (well within my budget anyway!).
 So last year I started looking around for things she might like that she doesn’t actually already have.
 Subscription boxes have taken off massively in the UK and we have reviewed a number already.
 When I came across Sew Mine Box I thought this is the present for my mum.

 My mum has always been into arts and crafts and enjoys sewing.
 Thank God as she has saved me a fortune making all of the curtains in my house, so this was a perfect unique gift.